agda/agda/doc/user-manual/language/coinduction.lagda.rst

 As opposed to :ref:`inductive record types <recursive-records>`, we have to introduce the keyword ``coinductive`` before defining the fields that constitute the record.

+It is interesting to note that it is not necessary to give an :ref:`explicit constructor <coinductive-record-constructors>` to the record type ``Stream``.

 ..
   ::